SpectralProject/Arrkia-Framework/README.md

 ```

-## Arrkia Creator
+## Forgerei (+Arrkia Creator Extension)
-A QtCreator like IDE for Arrkia.
+Forgerei with the Arrkia Extension is a a QtCreator like IDE for Arrkia programming.
 Built using iced-rs.